intuition-dev/INTUITION/CRUD/README.md

 ## CRUD w/ ViewModel (VM)

-You can use any framework or library with Metabake .
-And Metabake comes with a recommended 'app framework' for WebApps in 3 lines:
+You can use any framework or library with MetaBake .
+And MetaBake comes with a recommended 'app framework' for WebApps in 3 lines:

       interface iVM {